 1 hour 40 minutes

 Place the chicken in a large soup pot.
 Add water, onion, bay leaf, dried rosemary, black peppercorn and salt.
 Cover with lid, bring the water to boil and simmer over medium low heat.

 If you see the scum on your broth, remove it with slotted spoon.

 Cook for 90 minutes, until chicken is tender and easily comes off the bone.

 Wash your soup pot and pour broth back to a pot.

-Add onion and carrots.
+Add carrots.
 Bring to a boil.